-When set up as a Generic SIP device with MiVoice, the 6970 IP phone supports additional features as listed in the Supported Features on 6970 as Generic / Third-Party SIP Device on page 137 section.
+When set up as a Generic SIP device with MiVoice, the 6970 IP phone supports additional features as listed in the Supported Features on 6970 as Generic / Third-Party SIP Device on page 140 section.
 This chapter provides details of setting up a 6970 IP phone as a Generic SIP device with MiVoice Connect.It also provides information about converting a 6970 device from MiNet to Generic SIP and configuring and registering the device as a third-party or a Generic SIP device with MiVoice Connect.

-MiVoice Connect does not support TLS and TCP connections for third-party phones.

-- Important Considerations - Supported Features on 6970 as Generic / Third-Party SIP Device - Converting 6970 from MiNet to Generic SIP and Registering with MiVC - Configuring MiVoice Connect to Register 6970 Device - Registering 6970 Device with MiVoice Connect as a Generic SIP Device
+- MiVoice Connect does not support TLS and TCP connections for third-party phones. - For 6970 IP phones, you must not upgrade the firmware version to SIP 6.0 when MiVoice Connect is 19.2 SP1 or an earlier version. - Important Considerations - Supported Features on 6970 as Generic / Third-Party SIP Device - Converting 6970 from MiNet to Generic SIP and Registering with MiVC - Configuring MiVoice Connect to Register 6970 Device - Registering 6970 Device with MiVoice Connect as a Generic SIP Device